pkakelas/keyhole-client/README.md

 # keyhole-client

-Just a minimal 'n slick wrapper of the [keyhole API](https://apidocs.keyhole).
+Just a minimal and slick wrapper of the [keyhole API](https://apidocs.keyhole).

 ### Install
 ```